monome/docs/docs/modular/ansible/index.md

 _as of Ansible firmware 1.4_

-Holding `Key 2` and a short press on `preset` saves the current value for the following to flash as the default:
+Holding `Key 2` and a short press on `preset` saves the current value for the following to flash as the default (mode light blinks once):

   * selected voice allocation mode
   * pitch slew (set via teletype)
   * pitch offset (set via teletype)
   * fixed mapping

+Holding `Key 2` and a long press on `preset` will clear the stored configuration and reset back to default vaules (mode light blinks twice).

 The default pitch offset is -2 octaves which is the equivalent of issuing the following Teletype command `MID.SHIFT N -24`.